oVirt/ovirt-site/source/feature/gluster-import-existing-cluster.html.md

 5. Provide the **Root Password** for the server, and Click **Ok**
 6.  *gluster peer status* command will be executed on that server
 7.  **Add Hosts** dialog will be shown with the list of hosts in the cluster
-8. Edit the **Name** of the hosts if required and provide passwords.
+8. Edit the **Name** of the hosts if required and provide **Root Passwords**.
 Same password can be provided for the all the hosts by selecting **Use a common password**
 9. Make sure the fingerprints are valid and submit the details by clicking **Ok**

+None of the hosts will be imported even if the password for one host is wrong or one of the host is not reachable.

 <Category:Feature>